CSU Vice-President Weber: No EU admission of Gaza refugees

 Will Gaza refugees soon come to Europe?
 The CSU is sending a clear stop signal: The EU should not accept any refugees, says party vice-president Manfred Weber.

 Munich – We help, but we don't help in Europe: CSU Vice Manfred Weber does not want to accept any refugees from the Palestinian territories.
 “The EU will be there to help with financial issues and logistical help.
-But Europe cannot, does not want to and will not be able to accept large numbers of Palestinian refugees,” Weber told the Munich Merkur.
+But Europe cannot, does not want and will not be able to accept large numbers of Palestinian refugees,” Weber told the newspaper Munich Mercury.

 According to UN estimates, the war, which has now lasted two and a half months, has made around 1.9 of the 2.4 million people in the Gaza Strip internally displaced.
 The war was triggered by Hamas' major attack on Israel on October 7th.
 Hundreds of fighters from the terrorist organization had committed atrocities against civilians in Israeli towns.